NaveenShetter1/Machine-Leaning-Notebooks/README.md

 # Machine-Leaning-Notebooks

-This has all my learnings which includes all ML model development code
+This has all my learnings algorithms with example which I have worked on